 1968: A Global Revolution That Changed the World

 October 6 @ 9:00 am - 5:00 pm

 This year marks the fiftieth anniversary of 1968, a year of turmoil, violence, and social change whose legacies still inform our contemporary cultures and lives.
 What happened in 1968?
 Why was it a global phenomenon?
 How are the events of that pivotal year remembered, and what do they mean?
 This seminar will look broadly at 1968, revealing shared themes that shaped the famous protests of that year and crossed national boundaries, giving voice to women, inspiring musicians and composers to speak in new voices, and even affecting the world of sports.

 “Something Happening Here”: The Long 1968 in the U.S. and the World

 The New Women’s Movement in 1968

-Katherine Turk, Assistant Professor of History and Women’s and Gender Studies
+Katherine Turk, Associate Professor of History and Women’s and Gender Studies

 Heading for the Brink: Music and the Black Freedom Struggle in 1968

 Did 1968 Ever End or Is It Beginning Again?

 TIME & COST